anoma/juvix-docs/docs/tutorials/essential.juvix.md

 A *map* is a data structure that represents associations from keys to values.
 Each key can be associated with only one value.

-In Juvix, maps are of type `Map`, however the `Map` type is not in the standard library prelude, so it needs to be imported with the following statement:
+In Juvix, the `Map` type of maps needs to be imported with the following statement:

 ```juvix
 import Stdlib.Data.Map as Map open using {Map};